AbdulazizAlshehri/ML-CNN-Transfer-Learnning-CarMakeClassification/README.md

 ## Augmentation

-Due to the small number of training data image-augmentation applied to the training data (i.e. scaling, rotation, brightness) to avoide overfitting, for example the following image:
+Due to the small number of training data image-augmentation applied to the training data (i.e. scaling, rotation, brightness) to avoide overfitting, for example by applying augmentation on the following image:
 </br>
 <img src="Graphs/Augmentation_original.jpg" height="140">

-by applying augmentation, the folllowwing 5 new images created:
+the folllowwing 5 new images created:
 ![Augmentation Result Images](Graphs/Augmentation2.png?raw=true "Augmentation Result")